Festivals and Events

 Free and open to the public

 Where: Potter Marsh boardwalk, Anchorage Coastal Wildlife Refuge - 2880 East 154th Avenue, Anchorage, AK; located at Mile 117 along the Seward Highway approximately 10 miles south of downtown Anchorage (approximately 1/2 mile south of the Rabbit Creek Road exit and across from the Rabbit Creek Rifle Range).
 Additional events at V. Rae's studio near the marsh, and additional bird-related activities at the new Bird TLC facility.

 Help celebrate Anchorage's most popular wildlife viewing area at this free annual event.
 This family-friendly nature festival brings you birding stations along the boardwalk, captive birds from Bird TLC, education animals from the Alaska Zoo, archery and spin casting practice, hands-on nature activities for kids, release of a rehabilitated wild bird, and more.
 A food vendor will be on site; parking available nearby; restrooms and entire facility is accessible to those in wheelchairs.

 For more information, visit the Potter Marsh Discovery Day page.

-Presentations with captive birds including owls, hawks, and songbirds.
-Family activities to learn about Alaska birdlife.
+Presentations with captive birds including owls, hawks, and songbirds; and family activities to learn about Alaska birdlife.
 For more information, contact the Bird Treatment and Learning Center at (907) 562-4852 or visit the Bird Treatment and Learning Center website for more information.

 Tanana Valley Sandhill Crane Festival — Fairbanks

-The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing Cranes and other fall migrants.
-A current year festival schedule is available in July.
-The schedule includes information on observing Sandhill Cranes throughout the Tanana Valley.
+The festival includes talks, bird watching, nature walks, workshops and many other related activities with ample opportunities for observing cranes and other fall migrants.

 Alaska Bald Eagle Festival — Haines